bueler/sia-fve/petsc/mahaffy/README.md

 petsc/mahaffy/
 ==============

-The code `mahaffy.c` tests Mahaffy and Mahaffy* finite volume element methods, which solve the shallow ice approximation (SIA) on a structured Q1 grid.
-It uses PETSc DMDA and SNESVI to solve the steady SIA free boundary problem.
+The code `mahaffy.c` tests classical Mahaffy and improved (M*) finite volume element methods for the shallow ice approximation (SIA) on a structured Q1 grid.
+We use PETSc DMDA and SNESVI to solve the steady SIA free boundary problem.

 This code is documented by manuscript `../mahaffy/mahaffyfem.tex`.
 It is also an instance of the general situation documented in `../paper/lc.tex`.